 Step 1: If your school has not applied for an Oklahoma Arts Council grant in the past three years, you will need to request access to the grant system.
 Once you have access, you can log in and apply for a grant.
 If you have questions about logging in, please contact our grants office at 405-521-2040 or email@example.com.

 Step 2: Once your school has access to the grant system, your organization’s Grant Contact can log on and complete an application.
-Submit the application at least 60 days before the start date of your project.
+Be sure to pay attention to application deadlines.

 Who to Contact for Help

 For questions about this grant program, contact Jennifer Allen-Barron, Arts Education Director, at firstname.lastname@example.org or 405-521-2036.